HBHichem/Benchmark-9-IMIC/2025_edition/The_Flexibac_Problem.md

 ### Online Simulation Category:
 The online simulation category focuses on developing robust solutions that can adapt to dynamic, real-time changes in the input stream, without any prior knowledge of the boxes to be handled.
 In this category:

 - Contestants have no prior knowledge of the input list of boxes to be handled.
+However, a statistical analysis of the global inputs can be tolerated if correctly defined and explained.
 - The focus is on developing robust solutions that can adapt to dynamic, real-time changes in the input stream.
 - Submissions in this category will be tested on their ability to make effective, reactive decisions without relying on complete information in advance.